- This post contains affiliate links. Read more here.

-If you’re looking to fix your dog a quick treat, look no further than your fridge or freezer for all the ingredients you need for healthy and delicious goodies.
-If you make your own smoothies, chances are you’ve probably got everything pictured here (or something similar that will do in a pinch!)
+As the temperature rises, your dog deserves a frosty treat.
+Not only are frozen dog treats easy to make, but they’re also a fun way to keep your dog hydrated and cool.
+Wondering where to start?
+Look no further than your fridge or freezer for all the ingredients you need for healthy, delicious homemade dog treats.
+If you make your own smoothies, chances are you’ve probably got everything pictured here (or something similar).

 - Unsweetened frozen blueberries

 - Unsweetened frozen strawberries

 - Peanut butter (check ingredients on the label.
 Look for no sugar and definitely no xylitol, an artificial sweetener that’s poisonous for dogs).